tomexiskandar/bintang/README.rst

 Bintang.Table.iterrows(columns=None, row_type='dict')
 -----------------------------------------------------

 Loop through Bintang table's rows and yield index and row.
-Row can be yield in as dict (default) or list.
+Row can be called out as dict (default) or list.

 | columns: a list of columns for each row will contain.
 If None, contain all columns.
 | row_type: either 'dict' (default) or 'list'.